mmmaction/performance/README.md

 As usual there is not the best tool but at one point we decided to go on with `k6` which seemed to serve our needs best.

 K6 is an open source performance tool written in go but the actual tests are written in java script.
 You can run it e.g. locally in a docker container, in your CICD pipeline or you can run it even as a "Kubernetes Operator" (k6 operator) which distributes the tests across multiple K8s pods.
-We initially started with a simple k6 test but later decided to extend the setup and use the k6 operator in order to be able to test higher expected loads (futuere expected RPS and virtual users).
+We initially started with a simple k6 test but later decided to extend the setup and use the k6 operator in order to be able to test higher expected loads (future expected RPS and virtual users).

 A bit a challenging task was to prefill our database with the required amount of data especially in a reasonable time within our CICD pipelines.
 Also we wanted to have the data randomized and are using `javafaker` to get some variations of the data.
 At the end, the large setup creates more than 15 million db entities which took still more than an hour in our CICD setup.
 Hence we decided to only repopulate the DB from time to time.